SandyMrtss/S0502_MySQL/README.md

 # ITAcademy JAVA DiceGame Project

-The following RestAPI was developed as part of the Java programming bootcamp at ITAcademy Barcelona.
+The following RestAPI was developed as part of the Java programming boot camp at ITAcademy Barcelona.

 It's a simple Dice Game where two randomly obtained dice must sum 7 to win.